Healthy Eating After 50

-Older people must take extra care to keep their food safe to eat.
-You are less able to fight off infections, and some foods could make you very sick.
-Talk to your doctor or a registered dietitian, a nutrition specialist, about foods to avoid.
+As you grow older, you must take extra care to keep your food safe to eat.
+It is harder for you to fight off infections, and some foods could make you very sick.
+Talk to your doctor or a registered dietitian about foods to avoid.

 Handle raw food with care.
-Keep it apart from foods that are already cooked or won’t be cooked.
-Use hot soapy water to wash your hands, tools, and work surfaces as you cook.
+Keep it apart from foods that won’t be cooked or are already cooked.
+Use hot, soapy water to wash your hands, tools, and work surfaces as you cook.

 Don’t depend on sniffing or tasting food to tell what is bad.
-Try putting dates on foods in your fridge.
+Try putting dates on the foods in your fridge.
 Check the “use by” date on foods.
 If in doubt, toss it out.

 Make sure food gets into the refrigerator no more than 2 hours after it is cooked.

 If your budget is limited, it might take some planning to be able to pay for the foods you should eat.
-Here are some suggestions.
-First, buy only the foods you need.
-A shopping list will help with that.
-Buy only as much food as you will use.
-Here are some other ways to keep your food costs down:
+Here are some suggestions:

-- Plain (generic) labels or store brands often cost less than name brands.
+- Choose foods with plain (generic) labels or store brands—they often cost less than name brands.

 - Plan your meals around food that is on sale.

 - Divide leftovers into small servings, label and date, and freeze to use within a few months.

 Federal Government programs are available to help people with low incomes buy groceries.
-To learn more about these programs, contact the Eldercare Locator listed below to find your local Area Agency on Aging.
+To learn more about these programs or find your Area Agency on Aging, contact the Eldercare Locator.

 To learn more about the DASH diet: